LEAF Commercial Capital, Inc. logo

 LEAF offers three primary financing pathways: equipment financing for machinery and physical assets, technology financing for software and tech infrastructure, and growth funding for working capital and business expansion.
 They serve specific verticals including office products, hospitality, office furniture, healthcare, industrial machinery, software & technology, and automation.
 Beyond traditional lending, LEAF provides dealer portal access, white-label "Finance NOW" solutions for partners, and the LEAF Capital Alliance program, positioning themselves as both a direct lender and a financial technology partner for resellers and distributors.

 However, LEAF is not a direct consumer lender—they exclusively serve businesses, not individuals.
-While their relationship-driven model and industry expertise are genuine differentiators, the lack of publicly available rate information, loan terms, or approval criteria makes it difficult for potential borrowers to assess competitive positioning.
+While their relationship-driven model and industry experience context are genuine differentiators, the lack of publicly available rate information, loan terms, or approval criteria makes it difficult for potential borrowers to assess competitive positioning.
 The website provides minimal transparency about APRs, fees, or qualification standards, requiring applicants to contact them directly for specifics.

 Services & Features